Netflix's videogame history series avoids some common mainstream game coverage blunders

 Is it really that hard to remember thirty years ago?
 Most of the games in the series aren't that old, but I suppose to the target audience of teenagers, 1990 is another world.
 Now I know how my parents must've felt when my generation started putting typewriters in steampunk, a genre otherwise about steam engines.

-High Score makes for a so-so introduction to gaming history for young people, and maybe it'll convince some of them to hit up GOG's selection of classics or learn more about them—if they haven't already, because tons of history is already available to them online and has been for years.
+High Score makes for a so-so introduction to gaming history for people who are new to the whole thing, and maybe it'll convince some of them to hit up GOG's selection of classics or learn more about them—if they haven't already, because tons of history is already available to them online and has been for years.
 There are loads of YouTubers whose gaming history videos are more interesting than this, even if they haven't interviewed Roberta Williams and John Romero on camera.
 Check out Lazy Game Reviews for classic PC stuff, for example.
 We also post videos about gaming history.
 (I promise I did not make fun of Netflix's show just to promote that fact.)

 Granted, The New York Times did recently publish an article that explains both that games are quite popular these days and that it's outdated to view them as "a mind-deadening waste of time" or "full-immersion training in antisocial behavior" (thanks?), and Twitter did just spend a whole day upset that Joe Rogan said games are a waste of time, so maybe I'm getting ahead of things.